fttx/barcode-to-pc-server/README.md

 Notes:

 - If you're editing the [electron](./electron) folder, you have to quit the server and  run it again.
 Use the F6 button on Visual Studio Code.
-- If you're using Windows use cmd.exe
+- If you're using Windows use the PowerShell

 ## Release